Transparent Lace, HD Lace, and Swiss Lace — What's the Real Difference

 Fair to light skin

-Transparent lace often needs only the lightest tint, or none, to vanish.
+Clear lace often needs only the lightest tint, or none, to vanish.
 This is the easiest match.

 Medium / olive skin

-Transparent lace with a quick swipe of foundation on the underside disappears cleanly.
+Clear lace with a quick swipe of foundation on the underside disappears cleanly.
 Standard beige can also work but sometimes reads slightly ashy.

 Deep skin tones

 Here's the honest bit: no off-the-shelf lace matches deep skin out of the bag.
-Transparent lace is still the best base because you control the colour completely — tint it with a foundation or lace tint that matches your scalp, and it blends far better than any pre-coloured lace.
+Transparent or HD lace is still the best base because you control the colour completely — tint it with a foundation or lace tint that matches your scalp, and it blends far better than any pre-coloured lace.

 Whatever your tone